5 DAYS IN LEBANON – WHERE TO GO

 Whether you are a meat-lover or a vegan, this country has amazing cuisine.
 So, as someone who eats veganish (and strictly vegetarian), I was in heaven.
 All the delicious food was to dream off.
 Of course, there are falafel & hummus and the fresh Fattoush salad, but there was so much more to eat and enjoy.

 It is more diverse than in many other countries in the Middle East.
-Though I love Arabic food in general, Lebanon has probably one of the best cuisines in the world, so plan in enough time for good food and fresh juices.
+Though I love Arabic food in general, Lebanon has probably one of the best cuisines in the world, so plan in enough time for enjoying some good food..

 Safety in Lebanon